 Most Mimulus species are bee-pollinated and have either purple/pink flowers (anthocyanin-based) or yellow flowers (carotenoid-based).
 A mixture of anthocyanins and carotenoids will produce an orange or red flower (as in the hummingbird-pollinated M. cardinalis).
 While both the yellow and purple/pink morphs can be considered as “adaptive peaks” because bees can perceive both colors without difficulties, the intermediate phenotype (orange or red) would be in an “adaptive valley” because most bees have difficulties in perceiving red-orange color.
 Then how comes the shift between yellow and purple/pink seems to be so easy (there are at least 20 independent switches in the genus; Figure 1)?
 Several species have both color morphs growing in the same well-mixed natural population, without any intermediate forms (Figure 1).
 We think there might be master regulators that can simultaneously switch one pigment pathway off and turn the other pigment pathway on — an instantaneous adaptive peak shift without the need to traverse a valley or ridge.
 Indeed, the recently discovered carotenoid regulator, RCP1, seems to display the properties of such a master regulator.
 When over-expressed in M. lewisii, RCP1 can simultaneously up-regulate carotenoid biosynthetic genes and down-regulate anthocyanin biosynthetic genes.

-We are currently testing the “instantaneous adaptive peak shift” hypothesis by genetic analysis of the species that have both color morphs.
-The other major goal of this project is to understand how and why flower color switch between yellow and pink/purple so frquently in the genus Mimulus.
+We aim to test the “instantaneous adaptive peak shift” hypothesis by genetic analysis of the species that have both color morphs.
+The other major goal of this project is to understand how and why flower color switch between yellow and pink/purple so frequently in the genus Mimulus.
 Do these independent transitions involve mutations in the same gene over and over again? or each transition follows a different evolutionary trajectory?
 What is the evolutionary driving force under these frequent transitions?